-Figure 4: Modelled projection of potential future water storage levels assuming a 15 GL order in 2022/23
+Figure 4: Modelled projection of potential future water storage levels assuming a 0 GL order in 2023/24

-37. In Figure 4, the projected water storage levels if streamflow similar to those observed in 2006/07, 2007/08 and 2008/09 (a particularly dry sequence within the Millennium Drought period) were to be repeated are shown in green.
-For this particular streamflow sequence, the modelling suggests that it could be appropriate to order 150 GL in both 2023/24 and 2024/25 to respond to the expected fall in water storage levels resulting from severe dry conditions.
+38. Figure 4, the projected water storage levels if streamflow similar to those observed in 2006/07, 2007/08 and 2008/09 (a particularly dry sequence within the Millennium Drought period) were to be repeated are shown in green.
+For this particular streamflow sequence, the modelling suggests that it could be appropriate to order 150 GL in both 2024/25 and 2025/26 to respond to falling water storage levels resulting from severe dry conditions.